Merkel makes final push for successor in Germany’s knife-edge polls | Malay Mail

 Laschet is a “bridge-builder who will get people on board” in shaping Germany to meet those challenges, she said.

-Hundreds of thousands of people had descended on the streets on Friday urging change and greater climate protection, with a leading activist calling tomorrow’s election the vote “of a century”.
+Hundreds of thousands of people had descended on the streets on Friday urging change and greater climate protection, with a leading activist calling today’s election the vote “of a century”.

+Yesterday, Swedish campaigner Greta Thunberg told a rally near Germany’s Garzweiler mine, one of the biggest in Europe, that the elections “are not going to resolve the crisis, whatever the outcome”.

+“You’re going to have to keep mobilising, organising and taking to the streets,” she said.

 With the clock ticking down to the election, Scholz was also staying close to home at the other end of the country to chase down last votes.

-Scholz will be holding “dialogues on the future” with voters in his constituency of Potsdam — a city on the outskirts of Berlin famous for its palaces that once housed Prussian kings.
+Taking questions from voters in his constituency of Potsdam — a city on the outskirts of Berlin famous for its palaces that once housed Prussian kings, — Scholz said he was fighting for “a major change in this country, a new government” led by him.

+He also gave a glimpse of the future government he hopes to lead, saying that “perhaps it may be enough to, for instance, form a government between the SPD and the Greens”.

 Scholz, currently finance minister in Merkel’s coalition government, has avoided making mistakes on the campaign trail, and largely won backing as he sold himself as the “continuity candidate” after Merkel in place of Laschet.